TGOSS1984/winter-mountain-tours-demand-predictor/readme.md

 -   Add a larger data set (with more variety) for the image based weather predictor to improve accuracy

 -   Sales based dashboards which show turnover, Profit & Loss accounts, margins etc

 ---

+## Learning Reflection & Development Journey

+This project represented a significant learning curve, particularly in applying machine learning concepts end-to-end for the first time.
+While I had prior professional experience working with BI tools, KPIs, and dashboarding for operational decision-making, the modelling, feature engineering, and evaluation aspects of predictive analytics were entirely new.

+To develop this project, I relied on a combination of:
+- Course material and walkthrough projects,
+- Official library documentation (e.g. pandas, scikit-learn, XGBoost, Streamlit),
+- Targeted internet searches to troubleshoot errors and deepen understanding,
+- Iterative experimentation through Jupyter notebooks.

+This mirrors real-world analytics work, where engineers and analysts frequently consult documentation and external resources to solve problems and validate approaches.
+All modelling logic, feature choices, and interpretations in this project reflect my own understanding and implementation.

+The project therefore demonstrates both technical learning and the practical problem-solving process required to build a working predictive analytics system from raw data through to a deployed dashboard.

+---